rbpiccinini/pandas_b3/README.md

 # pandas_b3
-Read historical quote data from B3 market.
+Read historical quote data from B3 market and save it to pandas dataframes.